5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 Where: 2 Maekok Rd, Tambon Rim Kok, Mueang Chiang Rai District, Chiang Rai

 Wat Huay Pla Kang is perhaps most renowned for the colossal statue of Guanyin, the Goddess of Mercy.
-Unsure about who Guanyin is?
-She’s a bodhisattva associated with compassion.
+If you’re unsure about who Guanyin is, she’s a bodhisattva associated with compassion.

 Here she is positioned atop a ceremonial dragon.
 At 78 metres, this is one of the largest statues of Guanyin in the world!
 Intricately carved dragon pillars lead the way up to the statue, adding to the architectural marvel of the site.